raspberrypilearning/chatbot/en/step_4.md

 + Add code to your ChatBot so that when it's clicked it asks for your name, and then says "What a lovely name!".

-    Test and save: your ChatBot should ask for your name and then tell you what a lovely name you have!

     ![Testing a ChatBot response](images/chatbot-ask-test.png)

---- collapse ---
----
-title: Saving a Scratch project
-image: images/image.png
----
 [[[generic-scratch-saving]]]
---- /collapse ---

 --- hints ---
 --- hint ---